 Larry Prescott climbed the peak from the west via Basinger Creek.
 See his trip report for additional photos and details.

-(5) West Gully (Descent), Class 2+ by Livingston Douglas
+(5) West Gully, Class 2+ by Livingston Douglas

-Basinger Canyon Road is located along the Little Lost River Highway exactly 5.8 miles N of Clyde.
-From the highway, turn R/E onto [unsigned] Basinger Canyon Road.
-At 0.8 miles, pass sheep pens on the R side of the road.
+Basinger Canyon Road is located along the Little Lost River Highway exactly 5.8 miles north of Clyde.
+From the highway, turn right/east onto [unsigned] Basinger Canyon Road.
+At 0.8 miles, pass sheep pens on the right side of the road.
 At 1.0 miles, cross a bridge.
-At 1.1 miles, go L at an unsigned road fork.
+At 1.1 miles, go left at an unsigned road fork.
 At 3.9 miles, reach the Challis National Forest boundary.
-Park/camp here (6,675 feet).
+Park here (6,675 feet).
 If road conditions permit, you can drive another mile up narrow, rocky Basinger Canyon Road/FSR-840 to shorten this climb.

 This route is the final leg of a loop route that begins and ends at the mouth of Basinger Canyon.
-The route is described as a descent from the summit of Umpleby Peak to the valley floor of Basinger Canyon.
-From the small, rocky summit of Umpleby Peak, descend directly W down a steep gully of talus, scree, and gravel.
-The gully parallels the West Ridge for a while then curls WSW and finally SW to reach the valley floor.
+From the small, rocky summit of Umpleby Peak, descend directly west down a steep gully of talus, scree, and gravel.
+The gully parallels the west ridge for a while then curls west-southwest and finally southwest to reach the valley floor.
 Thankfully, there are no hidden cliffs to contend with.

 This is a rather tedious descent because you can’t boot-ski the loose rock.
 The talus is too chunky and the gravel is too hard-packed.
 Lower down, the slope eases and you can make good progress on a wide-open scree slope to reach the floor of Basinger Canyon and Bell Mountain Creek.
-This is the terminus of the West Gully Route.
+This is the terminus of the west gully.
 There is no exposure on this route and the visibility of the route is outstanding because it is open rock terrain the whole way.
-No bushwhacking or sagebrush weaving required.
+No bushwhacking or sagebrush weaving is required.